Carlier-Maxime/Visage-Generator/README.md

 ### Flame parameter
 - ```--not-use-face-contour``` : not use face contour for generate visage
 - ```--not-use-3D-translation``` : not use 3D translation for generate visage
+- ```--not-rotation-for-camera```: not use pose rotation parameter for camera instead of visage generation

 ### Saving
 - ```--outdir``` : path directory for output